 The contribution presents 1D reactive transport model of the column experiment.
 Tested porous material is a calcite.
 The model includes kinetic dissolution of calcite, transport of multispecies components and dissolution of atmospheric carbon dioxide.
-The outcomes from several types of models will be compared with the values measured in laboratory experiments.
+The outcomes

 Acknowledgement: The authors are supported by Technology Agency of the Czech Republic via project Nr.
 TA02021132 and by Student Grant Competition of Technical University of Liberec.